 If you’re currently an ex-pat in one country but have plans to travel the world one day, don’t let your sole focus be on that one country.
 For example, I could say that I’m an expert on living, working and traveling in Spain but I’m also an expert on living in my home country, the United States.
 But I also want to travel to many, many more countries while I maintain this blog.

-The way to get around this is to add drop-down menus or pages filled with all your expert content and tips on living in such and such country.
+The way to get around this is to add drop-down menus or pages filled with all your expert content and tips on living in such and such a country.

 Lastly, make sure your URL looks good!
-Or rather, make sure your name looks readable, no repeating letters! -and not laughable- in an address bar.
+Or rather, make sure your name looks readable, with no repeating letters! -and not laughable- in an address bar.

 Imagine if I had chosen this name instead: